numbbo/bbob-biobj/func_def/functions.md

 but very narrow ridge has to be followed to optimize it.
 The sensitivities of the
-$z_i$-variables (in the rotated search space) for the Different Powers function, on the other hand, become more and more different when approaching the optimum.
+$z_i$-variables (in the rotated search space) for the different powers function, on the other hand, become more and more different when approaching the optimum.